jezri12/100-days-of-code-jezri/log.md

 ### Day 3: March 27, 2022
 I iplemented some basic comunication between the client and the server aswell as starting to implement sqlite for the database of the server.

+### Day 4: March 28, 2022
+I basically completed sqlite implementation on the server.
+I also implemented querying and data sending to the client.